Your Complete .htaccess Guide: Including .htaccess Basics and More

 One thing not to do:

 A number of .htaccess guides recommend redirecting 404 errors to your home page.
-While this is possible, it doesn’t mean it’s something that you should do.
-In fact, we’d go so far as to say it’s an awful idea, because it leaves visitors confused.
-They will have been expecting another page, and instead they get your homepage.
-A 404-error page would have told them exactly what they needed to know, whereas this does not.
+While this is possible, we’re writing here in our .htaccess guide that it’s actually an awful idea.
+Because it leaves visitors confused.
+They will be expecting another page, and instead get your homepage.
+A 404-error page would have told them exactly what they needed to know – whereas this does not.
 And anyway, what’s the problem with admitting that a page can’t be found?
 There’s no shame in it.

+Why use the .htaccess basics in this .htaccess guide rather than other approaches?
+Redirects can be set up with server-side scripting, like in PHP files.
+They can also be set up from within your CMS – which is pretty much the same thing.
 But using .htaccess is usually the fastest type of redirect.
-With PHP-based redirects, or other server-side scripting languages, the entire request must be completed, and the script is actually interpreted before a redirect message is sent to the browser.
+With PHP-based redirects, or other server-side scripting languages, the entire request must be completed.
+And the script is actually interpreted before a redirect message is sent to the browser.

 .htaccess Basics – Hiding Your .htaccess File